patchlevel/event-sourcing/docs/pages/normalizer.md

 However, you must define a normalizer for this so that the library knows how to write this data to the database and load it again.

+!!! note

+    The underlying system called hydrator exists as a library.
+    You can find out more details [here](https://github.com/patchlevel/hydrator).

 ## Usage

 You have to set the normalizer to the properties using the specific normalizer class.